-Call Labor & Delivery at 206-598-4616 and come in to the hospital as soon as you can if you do have a low blood sugar event.
+Call Labor & Delivery at 206.598.4616 and come in to the hospital as soon as you can if you do have a low blood sugar event.
 We will want to check you more often and help stabilize your blood sugar!

-Arriving at the hospital:
+Arriving at the Hospital

-• Plan to arrive at Labor & Delivery on 6-East at 7 a.m. on the morning of your scheduled Cesarean.
-Please call first to confirm your appointment: 206-598-4616.

-Remember, if you have a low blood sugar event in the middle of the night, we want you to come to the hospital as soon as possible.
-Do not wait until morning!

-- Bring your glucose meter and test strips, insulin, syringes and other supplies with you to the hospital.
+- Plan to arrive at Labor & Delivery on 6-East at 7 a.m. on the morning of your scheduled Cesarean.
+Please call first to confirm your appointment: 206.598.4616. - Remember, if you have a low blood sugar event in the middle of the night, we want you to come to the hospital as soon as you can.
+Do NOT wait until morning! - Bring your glucose meter and test strips, insulin, syringes and other supplies with you to the hospital.
 If you are using an insulin pump, please bring extra infusion sets, batteries, and reservoirs because you will be in the hospital for several days after your baby's birth.
-(Some supplies are not available through the hospital pharmacy.) - Please feel free to ask us any questions or to share any concerns you have about these instructions or other aspects of your care.
+(You may not be able to get some supplies at the hospital pharmacy.)

+• Be sure to ask us any questions or to share any concerns you have about these instructions or other aspects of your care.